rocketacademy/sarah-classic/in-class-exercises/day-8-arrays-and-loops.md

 ### Input and Create Mode

-When the Basics Starter Code app loads it starts in "input", or normal mode.
+When the Fundamentals Starter Code app loads it starts in "input", or normal mode.
 In input mode, the user can add adjectives to their adjectives list with each Submit.

 When the user inputs "create", change the game mode to create mode.
 In create mode, each Submit prompts the app to complete your Mad Lib.

 ### Input Multiple Words

-When the Basics Starter Code app loads, the user can input 1 or more adjectives to store in the app with each Submit.
+When the Fundamentals Starter Code app loads, the user can input 1 or more adjectives to store in the app with each Submit.
 To input more than 1 word for each Submit, the user would give each word separated by a space, e.g., "_green nice silly_".
 We can use JavaScript's string `split` method to split the input string into an array of substrings.
-See W3Schools docs [here](https://www.w3schools.com/jsref/jsref\_split.asp) for details.
+See W3Schools docs [here](https://www.w3schools.com/jsref/jsref_split.asp) for details.

 {% hint style="info" %}
 Reminder: There is no need to complete all exercises on this page.
 Once comfortable with the concepts, feel free to work on Project 2: _Beat That!_ as a pair, or go back and solve / refactor previous _More Comfortable_ exercises like [_Hawker Food Omakase_](day-4-if-statements-boolean-or.md#hawker-food-omakase) with your newly learnt skills.